 Common Musk Turtle (Sternotherus odoratum)

 Description: The musk turtle, aka “stinkpot,” is a small turtle with an oval, high-domed carapace that is often covered in algae.
-These turtles are equipped with four odor producing glands underneath the carapace, enabling it to musk anything or anyone that disturbs it.
+These turtles are equipped with four odor producing glands underneath the carapace, enabling it to musk anything or

 Description: Ospreys are large birds of prey often referred to as “fish hawks” as they eat live fish and dive in the water to catch them.
 These birds can be identified by their white head, dark crown and brown streak on each side of the face.
 Their wingspan can reach 4 to 6 feet and when flying, they have a characteristic kink in their wings forming an “M” shape.